bcbio/bcbio-nextgen/docs/contents/configuration.rst

   ``bwa-mem`` forces use of original ``bwa aln`` alignment.
-Without this, we use bwa mem with 70bp or longer reads. ``fastqc`` turns off quality control FastQC usage. ``pbgzip`` turns off use of parallel bgzip during preparation of alignment inputs.
+Without this, we use bwa mem with 70bp or longer reads. ``fastqc`` turns off quality control FastQC usage. ``pbgzip`` turns off use of parallel bgzip during preparation of alignment inputs. ``seqcluster`` turns off use of seqcluster tool in srnaseq pipeline.
   ``vqsr`` turns off variant quality score recalibration for all samples.
   Default: [] -- all tools on.
 - ``tools_on`` Specify functionality to enable that is off by default.